 These hormonal messengers are important to many biological aspects of the immune system including cell-mediated immunity and allergic response.

 Yogurt is a healthy food option that requires no preparation.
 Just pull off the lid and you are good to go.

-Yogurt is a source of Vitamin D, which helps regulate immune function.
+Yogurt is a source of Vitamin D, which helps regulate immune function and can also help you lose weight.
 However, not all yogurts are created equally.

 If you want to improve your immune system, the best ones to eat are the ones that contain probiotic bacteria that encourage a healthy gut and improved immune system response.

 Lots of people start eating chicken soup when they are ill.
 It’s got a reputation for being capable of helping you get well.
 Plus it’s light on the stomach and there’s not a lot of chewing involved.

 Eating chicken soup may also be a good way to boost immune function and ward off disease.
 Chicken, turkey, and other poultry are excellent for providing Vitamin B6.

 Vitamin B6 can perk you up because it aids energy metabolism.
 That’s why it’s in so many energy drinks.